Yield Curve and Predicted GDP Growth

 The Yield Curve as a Predictor of Economic Growth

 The slope of the yield curve—the difference between the yields on short- and long-term maturity bonds—has achieved some notoriety as a simple forecaster of economic growth.
-The rule of thumb is that an inverted yield curve (short rates above long rates) indicates a recession in about a year, and yield curve inversions have preceded each of the last seven recessions (as defined by the NBER).
-One of the recessions predicted by the yield curve was the most recent one.
-The yield curve inverted in August 2006, a bit more than a year before the current recession started in December 2007.
+The rule of thumb is that an inverted yield curve (short rates above long rates) indicates a recession in about a year, and yield curve inversions have preceded each of the last eight recessions (as defined by the NBER).
+One of the recessions predicted by the yield curve was the most recent one: The yield curve inverted in May 2019, almost a year before the most recent recession started in March 2020.
 There have been two notable false positives: an inversion in late 1966 and a very flat curve in late 1998.

-More generally, a flat curve indicates weak growth, and conversely, a steep curve indicates strong growth.
-One measure of slope, the spread between ten-year Treasury bonds and three-month Treasury bills, bears out this relation, particularly when real GDP growth is lagged a year to line up growth with the spread that predicts it.
+More generally, a flat curve indicates weak growth and, conversely, a steep curve indicates strong growth.
+One measure of slope, the spread between 10-year Treasury bonds and 3-month Treasury bills, bears out this relation, particularly when real GDP growth is lagged a year to line up growth with the spread that predicts it.

 Predicting GDP Growth